openmc-dev/openmc/docs/source/methods/eigenvalue.rst

 convergence, we would either need to use a method for assessing convergence of an N-dimensional quantity or transform our set of coordinates into a scalar metric.
-The latter approach has been developed considerably over the last decade and a method now commonly used in Monte Carlo criticality calculations is to use a metric called the `Shannon entropy`_, a concept borrowed from information theory.
+The latter approach has been developed considerably over the last decade and a method now commonly used in Monte Carlo eigenvalue calculations is to use a metric called the `Shannon entropy`_, a concept borrowed from information theory.